-CS/HB 1559 prohibits permanent alimony unless expressly agreed to by the parties.
-As such, the bill requires a court to prioritize bridge-the-gap alimony first, followed by rehabilitative and durational alimony, respectively.
-The bill removes any presumption for alimony based upon the duration of the marriage and places caps on the duration and amount of certain alimony awards.
-The bill creates a rebuttable presumption that both parties will have a lower standard of living after DOM than was enjoyed during the marriage.
+CS/CS/HB 1395 prohibits the award of permanent alimony.
+As such, the types of alimony that a court may award include temporary, bridge-the-gap, rehabilitative, and durational alimony.
+The bill increases the current presumptions relating to the length of a marriage and clarifies which types of alimony are available depending on the length of the marriage in question.
 The bill prohibits an award of alimony if the obligor has met certain requirements for retirement prior to the date the petition for DOM was filed unless the obligee would otherwise be left in a financially destitute situation.
 Further, the bill permits the court to consider the reasonableness of an obligor's voluntary retirement as a reason to terminate an alimony award.
+The bill authorizes modification or termination of alimony based on the obligor's retirement with certain exceptions.